HathorNetwork/rfcs/projects/reliable-integration/0001-high-level-design.md

 ### NEW_VERTEX_ACCEPTED

 It will be triggered when the transaction is synced, and the consensus algorithm immediately identifies it as an accepted TX that can be placed in the mempool. `TxData` is going to be sent.
 We will reuse the `NETWORK_NEW_TX_ACCEPTED` Hathor Event that is already triggered.

-### NEW_VERTEX_VOIDED

-It will be triggered when the transaction is received and synced, but the consensus immediately identifies it as a voided TX (as long as a reorg is not in progress). `TxData` datatype is going to be sent.

 ### REORG_STARTED